Downhill House: History

 while another, Edward Wakefield, said in 1812 that he had, "Never seen so bad a house occupy as much ground."

 Demesne

-The Demesne also includes a dovecote, walled gardens, a belvedere, or summer house, built for the Earl-Bishop's daughter and a mausoleum dedicated to his brother George, 3rd Earl of Bristol, Lord Lieutenant of Ireland.
+The Demesne also includes a dovecote, walled gardens, a belvedere, or summer house, built for the Earl-Bishop's daughter and a mausoleum dedicated to his brother George Hervey, 2nd Earl of Bristol, Lord Lieutenant of Ireland.
 The wider estate includes one of Northern Ireland's best-known buildings, the cliff-edge Mussenden Temple.

 Records

 The Public Record Office of Northern Ireland (P.R.O.N.I.) holds over 1,000 documents relating to the Hervey-Bruce family dating from the mid-18th century to the early 20th century, including detailed information about Downhill.